openstax/enki/README.md

 | `DOCKERHUB_PASSWORD` | | Your DockerHub password in case you are rate-limited

+# CI/Gitpod Integration

+This runs in GitHub Actions for CI reasons but... if we created a custom GitHub Action using this repo then all the books could use it to generate PDFs/web and post them somewhere (maybe using AWS/Google/Azure environment variables) and add a CI status link.

+This runs in Gitpod but still needs a little work.
+Ideally, editing the files or checking out a different version of a submodule from within Gitpod should use that new code.
+Right now the Dockerfile contains all the instructions and the submodules are moved into an `/openstax/` directory and various `~/.nvm/` directories are moved elsewhere.

 # TODO list

 - [x] Build Archive PDF